yaohelan/interop/spec_nfv.rst

 The primary changes that need to be done are as follows:

 * Deployment scripts to deploy the workload
+  * script to deploy OpenStack
+  * script to deploy OPEN-O
+  * script to deploy vIMS
+  * script to deploy a SIP client
 * Test scripts to verify the workload
+  * script to confirm OpenStack is working
+  * script to confirm OPEN-O is working
+  * script to confirm vIMS is working

 Implementation